acoutinho-test/hello-world/README.md

 8/11 - vscode says in branch2 so switch back to branch1 (clicking on bottom) 8/11 - finish updates in branch1 with this line
 8/11 - lets commit into this branch
+8/11 - lets update version in branch2 with how we merged code into this version
+       switched to branch2, command pallette Git:Merge from branch1 (same as git merge branch1)
+       now commit this file into branch2